-With average wear, flooring will lose some of its luster or sheen, but a deep clean or professional refresh job called “chemical refreshing” can restore the finish.
+With average wear, real wood flooring will lose some of its luster or sheen, but a deep clean or professional refresh job called “chemical refreshing” can restore the finish.
 Having this option to improve shine and enhance the finish is excellent, but should only be done every three to five years.
 In between, homeowners should utilize certain tips and tricks to avoid damaging their hardwood floors.

 At Hearthwood, we have years of expertise under our belt when it comes to installing and maintaining beautiful wood floors.
 So, we decided to round up our top “dos” and “don’ts” to help you keep them looking as beautiful as the day you put them in.

 The first thing is selecting the right wood floor based on the activity level and habits of your pets.

 DON’T: Wet mop.
 The worst thing you can do for your hardwood floors is let water to sit on the floor for longer than one minute.
 Anything longer is going to damage the finish and the wood.
 It’s very similar to putting a sweating glass on a table without a coaster.